artsy/metaphysics/README.md

 ### Deployment

-PRs merged to master are deployed to staging via CircleCI.
+PRs merged to the `master` branch are automatically deployed to staging.
+The release on staging can be promoted to production via the command `hokusai pipeline promote`.
+See Hokusai's [docs on the Staging -> Production pipeline](https://github.com/artsy/hokusai/blob/master/docs/Command_Reference.md#working-with-the-staging---production-pipeline) for more details.

+## Interacting with the staging and production deployments

+Use `hokusai staging` [commands](https://github.com/artsy/hokusai/blob/master/docs/Command_Reference.md#working-with-the-kubernetes-staging-environment) to interact with the staging environment.

+Use `hokusai production` [commands](https://github.com/artsy/hokusai/blob/master/docs/Command_Reference.md#working-with-the-kubernetes-production-environment) to interact with the production environment.